Work For Us

 To find out more and request an application form, contact our Head of Governance, Carolyn Haigh at c.j.haigh@spt.ac.uk.

-Hours of Work: 36 hours per week, Term Time +5 days
+Hours of Work: 17.5 hours per week, Term Time Only

 A willingness to be flexible in your approach and the ability to carry out all duties in line with school expectations is essential.